GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 ## 6. withoutEvents()

-Why: To prevent event listeners from firing.
+**Why**: To prevent event listeners from firing.

-When: Use it when performing actions that shouldn’t trigger events, such as batch imports.
+**When**: Use it when performing actions that shouldn’t trigger events, such as batch imports.

 Suppose you are importing a large number of users from an external system and you don’t want to trigger the UserCreated event for each imported user to avoid sending welcome emails or logging each creation.
 ```